Red Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Paul Blackburn starts for the Oakland Athletics against Masataka Yoshida and the Boston Red Sox on Monday at 9:40 PM ET.
+The Oakland Athletics and Tony Kemp take the field against Masataka Yoshida and the Boston Red Sox on Tuesday at Oakland-Alameda County Coliseum.

-The Red Sox have been listed as -160 moneyline favorites in this matchup against the Athletics (+135).
-The total is 8.5 runs for this matchup.
+The Athletics have been listed as +170 moneyline underdogs for this matchup with the favored Red Sox (-210).
+The matchup's total is set at 9 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.